esfandiar/earth.js/README.md

 - dataPointClickedCallback: the callback function that will be called when a data point is clicked on the earth model (if you are updating the $scope, remember to wrap it in $scope.$apply in here since the function is called externally on a seperate run).
 - width: the width of the directive.
 The possible values are "fullScreen" or a static value in pixels, such as "600".
 - height: the height of the directive.
 The possible values are "fullScreen" or a static value in pixels, such as "600".
+- atmosphereTexture: the URL of the image for atmosphere's texture.
+As a suggestion you can just use the atmosphere texture that is already included in /examples/images folder.

 #### jQuery Plugin ####